patricklai8k/wtracker/README.md

 # Workout Tracker

 A daily workout tracking app built with React Native and Expo.
-Track your daily workouts with a simple, intuitive interface that resets every day.
+Track your daily workouts with a simple, intuitive interface that resets every day!

 ## Features